The Employee Training Manifesto for Enhanced Productivity

 The McKinsey Global Institute estimates that by 2020, 95 million workers in advanced economies could lack necessary job skills.
 Many organizations already identify recruiting and retaining top-tier talent as a major challenge.

-That’s why effective training and onboarding is so critical.
-Without it, employees will be unable to reach their potential.
+Without strong training and onboarding, employees will be unable to reach their potential.
 They’re also more likely to turn to competitors who offer superior development opportunities.

 As the talent pool continues to dwindle, companies have fewer options to replace departing workers.